bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 3: 00:37:09

-yes exactly exactly
+Yes, exactly

 Speaker 2: 00:37:16

-yeah could be I mean obviously I have to add this is more or less an empirical analysis.
+Yeah, obviously I have to add this is more or less an empirical analysis.
 It's not really a mathematical proof of this concept.
 So I think the idea is really good and I think it would work combined because of the reason that it's likely infeasible to find out which mapping is correct.
 And also difficult to actually find the mappings once the transactions get big enough, but it's not provably correct or provably anonymous in a more strict sense, I guess.